CSUChico-CSCI644/CSCI644-Course-Materials/assignments/assignment4.md

 * Build on containerization of [Simple Microservice Example](https://github.com/CSUChico-CSCI644/simple-microservice-example) from assignment 3.
 * Deploy [Simple Microservice Example](https://github.com/CSUChico-CSCI644/simple-microservice-example) as a Kubernetes deployment.
   * You should not publish any containers to container registries, everything should be built locally.
 Use of existing published official containers is allowed.
+* Build a run script to spin up everything on a fresh cluster.

 ## Submission